dsteelma-umd/top-textbooks-service/docs/adr/0002-design-assumptions.md

     known to Alma.
 In these cases, the response from the application will include those mms_ids, with a status of "no_data"

+5) The application will not implement caching of Alma responses, or responses to clients.
+The expectation is that caching can likely be taken care of elsewhere, either in Drupal, or using a separate Varnish cache, so it is not necessary to complicate the applicaton with caching functionality.

 ## Consequences

 The above assumptions are largely about deferring complexity to a later date,